usgpo/uslm/docs/2_0_12/generated-merged/USLM-User-Guide.md

 # 10 Table Model

-Two table-like models can be used with USLM: (1) a column-oriented model and (2) the HTML table model.
+Three table-like models can be used with USLM: (1) a column-oriented model, (2) the USLM 2.0 table model (enhanced in v2.0), and (3) the HTML table model.

 ## 10.1 Column-Oriented
 Use the column-oriented `<layout>` model when information related to the legislative structure is to be arranged in a column- or grid-oriented fashion, but not a true table.
 The advantage of the column-oriented `<layout>` model is that it is defined within USLM, so it can contain other USLM elements.
 The drawback is that it is a non-standard table model, so it is not inherently understood by tools that handle standard HTML tables.